 Summer of 2018 was busy with touring Colombia, South America and Florida with her trio and recording their debut album (released Dec 5th, 2018)!

 For more info about this trip visit social media pages and the KG3 page on this site!

-So far in 2019 she has travelled with her trio to San Francisco to perform a four night run at the Black Cat, performed their album release celebration at Birdland Theater, as well as played a ten day tour down the east coast of the US.
-The Kelly Green Trio also recorded in order to release "Volume Two" this year.
+In 2019, she has travelled with her trio to San Francisco to perform at the Black Cat, performed their album release celebration at Birdland Theater, as well as played a ten day tour down the east coast of the US.
 She also performed with her trio at the Kennedy Center in June and travelled with her newly formed duo, Green Soul, featuring bassist Luca Soul to perform in Greece, Barcelona, Copenhagen, and Paris.

 Most recently Green Soul : Luca Soul (bass) and Kelly, have created a new performance, recording, and art space in Queens called Green Soul Studios where they have been producing their own concert series and recorded content throughout the past year.

 WHERE WITH WHO

 Kelly has performed at notable clubs and venues such as the Kennedy Center, Blue Note, Dizzy’s Club Coca Cola, Birdland Theater, Apollo Theater, Minton's, Smalls Jazz Club, Mezzrow, Jazz Standard, 55 Bar, The Django, Zinc Bar, Fat Cat, B.B.
 Kings, The Bitter End, and Rockwood Music Hall among many other restaurants and venues in the city.
 She has also performed at the Deerhead Inn in PA and in New Jersey at Trumpets Jazz Club, Mexicali Live, Hat City Kitchen, and Duke's Southern Table among many other restaurants and private events.